 The Vice-President and Vice-Chancellor, together with the University Executive Board, have responsibility for setting the entry criteria for the admission of students and will annually confirm the minimum entry requirements for all levels of provision.
-General entrance requirements, including the required minimum level of English Language proficiency, are set and reviewed by the University Learning and Teaching Committee.
-Applicants should consider the following points
+General entrance requirements, including the required minimum level of English Language proficiency, are set and reviewed by the University Marketing, Recruitment, Admissions & Communications Committee.
+Applicants should consider the following points:

-- Applicants must provide evidence that they possess at least the minimum level of English Language proficiency as set by the University Learning and Teaching Committee.
+- Applicants must provide evidence that they possess at least the minimum level of English Language proficiency as set by the University Marketing, Recruitment, Admissions & Communications Committee.
 Details of the English Language requirements are published on the programme pages of the university website.
 For further details, please refer to the English Language Policy